CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 # Install & Usage Testing Procedure and Findings

-Following the instructions in the provided README, reviewer was able to successfully build the project on a MacOS Monterey.
+Following the instructions in the provided README, the reviewer was able to successfully build the project on a macOS Monterey.

 ![](assets/build.png)